reflectoring/reflectoring.github.io/_posts/2021-02-03-spring-boot-s3.md

 ```

 The snippet above does a few things:
-- `region/static`: we statically set our AWS region to be `eu-central-1` (because that is the region that is closest to me)
+- `region.static`: we statically set our AWS region to be `eu-central-1` (because that is the region that is closest to me).
-- `stack/auto`: as we don't rely on AWS `CloudFormation` service, we want to disable the auto-detection
+- `stack.auto`: This option would have enabled the [automatic stack name detection of the application](https://cloud.spring.io/spring-cloud-aws/2.1.x/multi/multi__managing_cloud_environments.html#_cloudformation_configuration_in_spring_boot).
+As we don't rely on the AWS _CloudFormation_ service, we want to disable that setting (but here is a great article about [automatic deployment with CloudFormation](https://reflectoring.io/aws-cloudformation-deploy-docker-image/) in case we want to learn more about it).
-- `credentials/profile-name`: we tell the application to use the credentials of the profile named `dev` (that's how I named my AWS profile locally)
+- `credentials.profile-name`: we tell the application to use the credentials of the profile named `dev` (that's how I named my AWS profile locally).

-If you configured your credentials properly you should be able to start the application.
-However, due to a [known issue](https://docs.spring.io/spring-cloud-aws/docs/2.2.3.RELEASE/reference/html/#amazon-sdk-configuration
+If we configured our credentials properly we should be able to start the application.
+However, due to a [known issue](https://docs.spring.io/spring-cloud-aws/docs/2.2.3.RELEASE/reference/html/##amazon-sdk-configuration
-) you might want to add the following snippet to the configuration file to prevent noise in the application logs:
+) we might want to add the following snippet to the configuration file to prevent noise in the application logs:

 ```yaml
 logging: